zuhlke/engineering-posts/lit-tailwind.md

 ## Testing it out

-To properly test it we need to use some of the tailwind classes.
-Lets just add some classes to one of our containers:
+To properly test it we need to use some tailwind classes.
+Let's just add some to one of our containers inside the component:

 ```html